The Fetch-Decode-Execute Cycle: The Heartbeat of Your Computer

 Introduction: Understanding the Basics

 At its core, the fetch-decode-execute cycle is a three-step process that the CPU repeats continuously to execute instructions from a program.
 Think of it as a recipe for the CPU: it fetches the ingredients (instructions), deciphers the recipe (decodes), and then follows the steps (executes).
-This cycle allows the computer to transform a sequence of instructions—your program—into tangible actions on your screen or other hardware components.
+Because of that, this cycle allows the computer to transform a sequence of instructions—your program—into tangible actions on your screen or other hardware components.
 Without this cycle, your computer would be nothing more than a sophisticated collection of inert electronic components.

 Step 1: Fetching the Instruction